DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: `'0'`

 * `sortDir`
-	* Desctription: Rows sorting direction (case insensitive).
+	* Description: Rows sorting direction (case insensitive).
 	* Valid values:
 		* `'ASC'` — the rows will be returned in ascending order
 		* `'DESC'` — the rows will be returned in descending order